The timeline of the decree regarding the General Policies Pertaining to Article 44 of the Constitution.

 Article C) General policies of the non-governmental sector:

-Transferring 80% of the governmental activities and businesses listed in Principle 44 to the private sector, publically traded cooperative companies, and non-governmental public entities and determining the prerequisite for privatization.
+Transferring 80% of the governmental activities and businesses listed in Article 44 to the private sector, publicly traded cooperative companies, and non-governmental public entities and determining the prerequisite for privatization.

 Article D) General policies for privatization: